Preparing for On-Campus Interviews

 These simple tips can help you avoid unnecessary stress and have a smooth interviewing experience.
 Make sure that you review and understand our on-campus recruiting policies.

 Avoid back-to-back interviews.

-This is important if one interview is at Career Services and one is at The Nassau Inn.
-Plus, it is not guaranteed that recruiters will be on time.
 Interviews often run behind, which means you may get out of your first interview later than expected and have even less time to get to the next.